ASL 99 | Applied Learning in ASL1 unitTransfer: CSU

 AUTO 42 | Automatic Transmissions and Transaxles3 unitsTransfer: CSU This is a course which covers the principles, operation, diagnosis, service and repair of automotive transmissions and transaxles.
 Additional topics include shop safety, environmental concerns and a review of the automotive industry terms and conventions. |

-AUTO 43 | Automotive Heating, Ventilation and Air Conditioning3 unitsTransfer: CSU This is a course which covers the theory, diagnosis, service and repair of automotive, heating, ventilation and air conditioning systems.
+AUTO 43 | Automotive Heating, Ventilation, and Air Conditioning3 unitsTransfer: CSU This is a course which covers the theory, diagnosis, service and repair of automotive, heating, ventilation and air conditioning systems.
 Other topics include related environmental concerns as well as an overview of relevant regulations and consumer protections. |

 AUTO 44 | Introduction to Hybrid and Electric Vehicle Technology3 unitsTransfer: CSU C-ID: ALTF 100 X. This is an introductory course which examines the use of hybrid and electric battery power for automobiles.
 This course also examines the safety procedures for working with high voltage and the overall design and operation of hybrid and electric vehicles.
 This is a practical hands-on course where students will participate in lab activities relating to shop safety procedures and the diagnosis, maintenance and service of electric powered vehicles. |